pageboard/pagecut/README.md

 ProseMirror customization
 -------------------------

-`Coed.defaults` contains `spec`, the schema specification that will be used to initialize ProseMirror, and `plugins`, the list of prosemirror plugins needed by Coed.
-Otherwise options passed to `Coed.init` are passed to ProseMirror constructor.
+`Coed.spec` is the schema specification that will be used to initialize ProseMirror, and `Coed.plugins`, the list of prosemirror plugins needed by Coed.
+These options are passed to ProseMirror constructor:
+- place
+- schema
+- plugins
+- content